jamesbcook/chatbot-plugins/README.md

 * Contains a plugin that will take a screenshot of a website and post it to the chat

+## URL Shortener

+* Contains a plugin that will return a shortened URL version of the requested URL

 ## Shodan

 * Contains a plugin that queries the Shodan api and returns the organization, ASN, hostnames, and ports from a given IP.